 6. Establish Ground Rules.
-If you’re bugging out with other people, you may need to lay down some ground rules for how the group should operate.
+If you’re bugging out with other people, you may need to set some ground rules for how the group should operate.
 The actions of one wayward individual can have harmful consequences to everyone.

 8. Stay Calm on the Road.
 In case of road rage or harassment stay calm.
 Don’t give anyone the finger or pull over to argue, because the other guy may have a gun.
 If you can, call the police or drive to a hospital or police station where an officer is likely to be found.